User accounts

 We come to the last part: handling logins.
 We will show a login form

-URL, and redirect to /userlist
+at the / URL, and redirect to /userlist upon successful login.

 Since we are moving between different handlers, we need a way to keep the information that the user is logged in across many requests.
 We cannot, and do not want to, transfer the username and password with every request, hence we will use a session mechanism.